smithy-lang/smithy-rs/design/src/rfcs/rfc0037_retry_classifier_customization.md

     classifiers: impl Iterator<Item = SharedRetryClassifier>,
     ctx: &InterceptorContext,
 ) -> RetryAction {
+    // By default, don't retry
-    let mut result = None;
+    let mut result = RetryAction::NoActionIndicated;

     for classifier in classifiers {
-        let new_result = classifier.classify_retry(ctx, result.clone());
+        let new_result = classifier.classify_retry(ctx);

-        // Emit a log whenever a new result overrides the result of a higher-priority classifier. if new_result != result && new_result.is_none() {
-            tracing::debug!(
+        // If the result is `NoActionIndicated`, continue to the next classifier
+        // without overriding any previously-set result.
+        if new_result == RetryAction::NoActionIndicated {
+            continue;
+        }

+        // Otherwise, set the result to the new result. tracing::trace!(
-                "Classifier '{}' has overridden the result of a higher-priority classifier", classifier.name()
+            "Classifier '{}' set the result of classification to '{}'", classifier.name(),
+            new_result
         );
-        }

         result = new_result;

+        // If the result is `RetryForbidden`, stop running classifiers. if result == RetryAction::RetryForbidden {
+            tracing::trace!("retry classification ending early because a `RetryAction::RetryForbidden` was emitted",);
+            break;
         }

-    result.unwrap_or(RetryAction::NoRetry)
     }

+    result
+}
 ```

 *NOTE: User-defined retry strategies are responsible for calling `run_classifiers_on_ctx`.*

-Lower-priority classifiers have the option of overriding or passing on the
+Lower-priority classifiers run first, but the retry actions they return may be
-`RetryAction` returned by higher-priority classifiers.
-However, the default
+overridden by higher-priority classifiers.
+Classification stops immediately if
-classifiers set for generic and AWS smithy clients always respect the result of
-higher-priority classifiers.
+any classifier returns `RetryAction::RetryForbidden`.

 ## The user experience if this RFC is implemented